Un-Men: Appearances in Swamp Thing comics

-Swamp Thing (vol. 2) #82–83 explores Arcane's early history as a battlefield medic for the German Army during World War I, where he creates prototype Un-Men by stitching together the body parts of dead soldiers.
+Swamp Thing (vol. 2) #82–83 explores Arcane's early history as a battlefield medic for the German Army during World War I. The young Arcane is shown stitching together the body parts of dead soldiers in a series of unauthorized necromantic experiments.
+During World War II, Arcane created the first Un-Men, who were made from whatever body parts he could find.